ambitioninc/django-manager-utils/README.md

 ## single()<a name="single"></a>
 Assumes that the model only has one element in the table or queryset and returns that value.
-If the table has more than one or no value, an iexception is raised.
+If the table has more than one or no value, an exception is raised.

 **Returns**: The only model object in the queryset.